1963–64 FA Cup: Second round

 The matches were scheduled for Saturday, 7 December 1963.
 Three matches were drawn, with replays taking place later the same week.

 Third round

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 4 January 1964.
 Nine matches were drawn and went to replays, though none of these then resulted in a second replay.

 Fourth round

 The matches were scheduled for Saturday, 25 January 1964.
 Eight matches were drawn and went to replays.
 The replays were all played two, three or four days later.
+Bedford Town was the last non-league club left in the competition.

 Fifth round

 The matches were scheduled for Saturday, 15 February 1964.
 The Stoke City – Swansea Town match went to a replay in the midweek fixture, with Swansea winning the tie.

 Sixth round

 The four quarter-final ties were scheduled to be played on Saturday, 29 February 1964.
 The Manchester United–Sunderland match went to two replays before the tie was settled, in United's favour.
+Oxford United was appearing at this stage for the first time in only their second season as a Football League club.